canonical/certification-docs/Self-Test_Guide.rst

 - The ``test-nvdimm`` command will run the memory and storage focused tests and some NVDIMM health checks.
-This launcher is intended for testing NVDIMMs configured in mixed mode (See `Configuring DCPMM Devices for Testing`_ for more information).
+This launcher is intended for testing NVDIMMs configured in mixed mode.
+(See `Configuring DCPMM Devices for Testing`_ for more information.)

 - The ``test-storage`` command runs tests of storage devices.